Frustration grows over truck backlogs at Texas-Mexico border

 He was joined by Joe Arevalo, owner of Keystone Cold, a cold-storage warehouse on the border.
 He said that although Texas state troopers have always inspected some trucks crossing the border “they’ve never, ever, ever held up a complete system or a complete supply chain.”

-An estimated 3,000 trucks cross the Pharr bridge on a normal day, according to the the National Freight Transportation Chamber.
+An estimated 3,000 trucks cross the Pharr bridge on a normal day, according to the National Freight Transportation Chamber.
+The Pharr bridge is the largest land port for produce, such as leafy green vegetables, entering the U.S.

 “We’re living through a nightmare, and we’re already suffering through a very delicate supply chain from the pandemic and to try to regrow the business,” Arevalo said.